akshaypatwa/akshaypatwa/README.md

     "ServiceNow Solutions Architect",
-    "Completed more than 30 Integrations with 3rd Party Tools", "End to End Implementation on GRC and SecOps ", "Expertise in ITSM, CMDB, Discovery and ServicePortal", ]
+    "Completed more than 30 Integrations with 3rd Party Tools", "End to End Implementation on GRC and SecOps ", "Strong experience in ServiceNow GenAI"
+    "Expertise in ITSM, CMDB, Discovery and ServicePortal", ]

-currently_learning: ["Virtual Agent, RPA and HRSD"] 2023 Goals: ["Create 20+ Projects and learn at least 5 new Technologies."]
+currently_learning: ["Virtual Agent, RPA and HRSD"] 2025 Goals: ["Create 20+ Projects and learn at least 5 new Technologies."]
 hobbies: ["Animation", "Design", "Gaming", "Cinema"]
 ```